florenciopaucar/deep-reinforcement-learning/p3_collab-compet/README.md

 ### Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) Unity ML-Agent environment.

 ![Trained Agent][image1]